 (2) A person appointed to the office of ranger under subsection (1) may hold that office in conjunction with any other office under that subsection.

-(3) Notwithstanding anything in this section, to the extent that there is in the case of a person who is appointed under subsection (1) to be a secretary, ranger, park-keeper or other officer and who is a member of the Senior Executive Service within the meaning of the Public Service Act 1978 an inconsistency between this Act and that Act that Act shall prevail.
+(3) Notwithstanding anything in this section, to the extent that there is in the case of a person who is appointed under subsection (1) to be a secretary, ranger, park-keeper or other officer and who is a member of the Senior Executive Service within the meaning of the Public Sector Management Act 1994 3 an inconsistency between this Act and that Act that Act shall prevail.

 [Section 7 amended by No. 50 of 1978 s.
-4; No. 113 of 1987 Schedule.]
+4; No. 113 of 1987 s.
+32.]

 7A.
-Powers of authorized persons
+Powers of authorised persons

-(1) An authorized person who is not a member of the Police Force and who finds a person committing an offence against any by-law made by a Board, or who on reasonable grounds suspects that such an offence has been committed or is about to be committed, may without warrant other than the provisions of this section —
+(1) An authorised person who is not a member of the Police Force and who finds a person committing an offence against any by-law made by a Board, or who on reasonable grounds suspects that such an offence has been committed or is about to be committed, may without warrant other than the provisions of this section —

 (a) remove any vehicle, animal or other thing from land placed under the control of the Board;